Beyond Rangoon

 Bowman joins, albeit initially unintentionally, political rallies with university students protesting for democracy, and travels with the student leader U Aung Ko throughout Burma.
 There, they see the brutality of the military dictatorship of the Ne Win Regime and attempt to escape to Thailand.

 The film was an official selection at the 1995 Cannes Film Festival.

 The film may have had an impact beyond movie screens, however.
 Only weeks into its European run, the Burmese military junta freed Nobel Peace Prize winner Aung San Suu Kyi (depicted in the film) after several years under strict house arrest.
 The celebrated democracy leader thanked the filmmakers in her first interview with the BBC.
 Suu Kyi was re-arrested a few years later, but Beyond Rangoon had already helped raise world attention on a previously "invisible" tragedy: the massacres of 1988 and the cruelty of her country's military rulers.

 Plot

-Andy Bowman persuades her sister Laura to go on a trip to Burma after Laura's husband and son were murdered during a home invasion and Laura had gone into a deep depression.
-One night, unable to sleep because of nightmares, Laura leaves her hotel in Rangoon and gets caught up in an anti-government protest.
-She is very impressed by the bravery of Aung San Suu Kyi.
+Andy Bowman persuades her sister Laura, who is a doctor, to go on a trip with her to Burma.
+Laura, whose husband and son were murdered, is deeply depressed.
+One night, unable to sleep due to nightmares, Laura leaves her Rangoon hotel and is caught up in an anti-government protest.
+She is impressed by the bravery of Aung San Suu Kyi.